 It is estimated that 70 per cent of the world’s population will live in cities by 2050.
 Urbanisation and an increase in commuting will challenge the transportation system and consequently increase congestion and CO₂ emissions.
 These challenges can be met with more environmentally friendly vehicles running on alternative fuels, better use of public transportation and alternative modes of transport such as bicycling or walking.
 Prioritising the effort towards sustainable urban mobility cannot only reduce CO2 emissions but also create opportunities for greener and more liveable cities.

-We invite you to explore solutions related to sustainable urban mobility in more depth below, find potential partners, catch up on the latest maritime transportation news and discover real-life case examples of how urban mobility can help solve your energy issues.
+We invite you to explore solutions related to sustainable urban mobility in more depth below, find potential partners, catch up on the latest news and discover real-life case examples of how sustainable urban mobility can help solve your city’s issues.

 On 26-28 February, a Saudi Arabian delegation visited Denmark with the purpose to gather inspiration for the realisation of “Qiddiya”, an entertainment, sports and arts destination that will be built outside the capital Riyadh.